Anthology of First

 * One poem, by John Oxenham, is reputed to have sold 8 million copies

 during the war

-** Wilfred Owen (generally regarded as the greatest of all war poets writing in English), 26 poems, his best war poems on which his reputation is founded.
+** Wilfred Owen (generally regarded as the greatest of all war poets writing in English), 26 poems, the poems on which his reputation is founded.